-Every year since 1914, members of the transportation industry have traveled to West Lafayette, IN for Purdue Road School.
+Every year since 1914, members of the transportation industry have traveled to West Lafayette, Indiana for the Purdue Road School.

-This year’s event boasted 3,000+ attendees from a variety of transportation fields.
+This year’s event was attended by more than 3,000 attendees from a variety of transportation fields.
 The Wednesday luncheon featured a fireside chat between Purdue President Mitch Daniels and Ford CEO Jim Hackett.
 Over 160 technical sessions were offered to share project success stories, emerging technologies, and other industry information.

 One such session was co-led by Asphalt Materials, Inc. research engineer Andrew Eicher and Hendricks County Highway Department superintendent Curt Higginbotham.
 Their topic dealt with one of the toughest challenges in asphalt paving: longitudinal joint failure.